 Our online submission system guides you stepwise through the process of entering your article details and uploading your files.
 The system converts your article files to a single PDF file used in the peer-review process.
 Editable files (e.g., Word, LaTeX) are required to typeset your article for final publication.
 All correspondence, including notification of the Editor's decision and requests for revision, is sent by e-mail.

 Review Process: All contributions are read by two or more referees to ensure both accuracy and relevance, and revisions to the script may thus be required.
 On acceptance, contributions are subject to editorial amendment to suit house style.
 When a manuscript is returned for revision prior to final acceptance, the revised version must be submitted as soon as possible after the author's receipt of the referees' reports.
 Revised manuscripts returned after four months will be considered as new submissions subject to full review.
+New Submissions

 Submission to this journal proceeds totally online and you will be guided stepwise through the creation and uploading of your files.
 The system automatically converts your files to a single PDF file, which is used in the peer-review process.